 Thematically linked inner plots and outer plots create dynamic stories.
 An inner plot is also known as the Character Emotional Development (CED) plot.
 The outer plot is the Dramatic Action (DA) plot.
 There is another plot category beyond the traditional.
 The one I’m thinking of lies deeper than the inner plot.
-Women writers a critical and overlooked plot came to me when my iphone exploded with a rash of grisly news headlines about men’s brutality toward women and children.
 I call this critical and overlooked plot the Character Intuition Development (CID) plot.

 Character Intuition Development

 A hunch, a feeling in your bones, your gut, an inkling and sneaking suspicion are ancient sensations from your spirit’s infinite wisdom attempting to communicate with you.
 Intuition comes from inside of you but is less of you and more a guide from an energetic force beyond you.

 Fantasy and science fiction writers, romance and mystery writers, young adult, picture book writers, thriller and literary writers center outer plots around revenge or redemption, getting the guy or losing the guy, solving a mystery or exploring new lands as shown through the dramatic action.
 At the same time, the character’s emotional maturity develops through success and failure, changing and transforming.
 The critical and overlooked plot I haven’t paid much attention to is the journey toward learning to trust one’s intuition.

 Of the multitudes of sacred feminine skills and source of power in all people and primarily in women and girls is the power of intuition.
 Women are endowed with instinct, insight, awareness, sensitivity, perception.
 Intuition is like a sixth sense beyond the traditional five senses.